SyxXO/ENGR101-Team5AVC/README.md

  - [ ] Kevin - Assist hendrick with prototype

 ### Week Three Checklist:
- - [ ] Geordie - Implementation of maze-solving algorithing
+ - [x] Zizi - Finishing the movement methods and getting it ready for testing (+built robot chassis)
- - [ ] Zizi - Finishing the movement methods and getting it ready for testing
+ - [x] Kevin - Getting the robot onto the maze and have it succssfully move(+built robot chassis)

- - [ ] Kevin - Getting the robot onto the maze and have it succssfully move
+ ~~- Geordie - Implementation of maze-solving algorithim~~ (Bug fixed quad one and two errors, built robot chassis)
  - [ ] Felix -

- - [ ] Shivaash - Assisting Hendrik with the construction and planning possible imrpovements such as for further quadrants
+ ~~- Shivaash - Assisting Hendrik with the construction and planning possible imrpovements such as for further quadrants~~ (built robot chassis)
  - [ ] Hendrik - Testing out the base, and planning possible improvments for the physical build